Pato-elf/dartmudlet/README.md

-/levels                          - Display a list of skill levels /random <num>                    - Generate a random number between 1 and a number /random <value,value,value>      - Pick a random value from a list of values /set fontsize <option> <8-16>    - Set the fontsize for tabs (all|chat|improves|message|who) /who on|off                      - Auto check the who list every 5 minutes
+/levels                          - Display a list of skill levels /random <num>                    - Generate a random number between 1 and a number /random <value,value,value>      - Pick a random value from a list of values /repeat clear <num>              - Clear the contents of a repeat set /repeat copy <num> <num>         - Copy one repeat set over to another /set fontsize <option> <8-16>    - Set the fontsize for tabs (all|chat|improves|message|who) /who on|off                      - Auto check the who list every 5 minutes
 #num repeat                      - Repeat commands from the command line (e.g. #3 say hi)